 When to DIY

 Adding plants to your existing landscape: Adding a few small new plants to your garden is usually a safe DIY project, as long as you have a good shovel and a vehicle to transport them home from the nursery.

-Adding mulch: While laying new mulch can be a backbreaking job, if you have a wheelbarrow, a shovel, and a strong back, it’s something you can do in a weekend.
+Adding mulch: While laying new mulch is a workout, if you have a wheelbarrow, a shovel, and a strong back, it’s something you can accomplish yourself.

 Cost to Landscape Yourself vs. Hiring a Contractor

 Labor costs can take up more than 50% of your overall landscape costs.
 You can bring down your budget by DIYing all or part of the work yourself, depending on the complexity of the task.
 Keep in mind that most professional landscapers charge between $50 to $100 per hour, depending on the type of project.
 So if you’re planning a complex job that takes several days or weeks, like hardscaping, you’d likely save a few thousand dollars by doing it yourself.

 If you’re savvy, there are many ways to landscape your backyard on a budget.
 Some ideas include:

 Have a realistic wish list: It’s easy to get carried away when you see all those pretty plants and fancy pavers at your local garden center.
 Carefully evaluate an affordable budget and try to stick to it to avoid disappointment.